angular/angular/aio/content/guide/creating-libraries.md

 </div>

-If you find that changes to your library are not reflected in your app, your app is probably using an old build of the library.
+If you find that changes to your library are not reflected in your app, your application is probably using an old build of the library.

 You can rebuild your library whenever you make changes to it, but this extra step takes time.
 *Incremental builds* functionality improves the library-development experience.